- An HSA is an employee-owned, employee-funded savings account that employees can use to cover eligible healthcare expenses.

 - This article is for employers or human resources professionals who want to learn more about health savings accounts (HSAs) before offering them to their employees.

-A health savings account is an employee-owned savings account that workers fund through generally tax-free contributions.
-Although the federal government and most states do not tax HSA contributions, there are few exceptions like California and New Jersey.
-There are limits to how much can be saved into an account each year: $3,550 for individuals and $7,100 for families.
-Employees 55 and older can contribute an additional $1,000 per year in catch-up funds.
+An HSA is an employee-owned savings account that workers fund through generally tax-free contributions.
+Although the federal government and most states do not tax HSA contributions, there are a few exceptions, such as California and New Jersey.
+There are limits to how much can be saved in an account each year: $3,650 for individuals and $7,300 for families.
+Employees age 55 and older can contribute an additional $1,000 per year in catch-up funds.

-Kathy Berger, principal benefits consultant at ThinkHR and Mammoth, said there are strict Internal Revenue Service (IRS) rules on eligibility, contributions, taxes and qualified healthcare claims for HSAs.
+Kathy Berger, certified employee benefits specialist (CEBS), said there are strict IRS rules on eligibility, contributions, taxes and qualified healthcare claims for HSAs.

 For example, to be eligible to make HSA contributions, and/or receive contributions made by the employer, employees must meet the following four conditions: